Speaker Profiles 2024

 Angus was born and grew up in Hong Kong.
 Afer a few years of working as an anti-GM campaigner at Greenpeace, he shifted to work with indigenous communites in Asia to safeguard farmers’ seeds and facilitate farmer-to-farmer agroecological learning in Asia for two decades.
 Recently, he joined Sims Hill Shared Harvest and Hazelnut Community Farm in Bristol to promote inclusive farming and culturally appropriate foods.

-Talk Summary: Discovering the connections between seed sovereignty, climate change and community culture
+Talk Summary: Discovering the connections between seed sovereignty, climate change and community culture.
+See his talk on Youtube

 In 2008, I was stuck after a few years of campaigning to stop the commercialisation of GM crops in Asia as the work relied substantially on reactive actions to corporate agendas rather than communicating a vision of our food system, in which the public could engage.
 On one seed